-The carousel model will enable UJ to offer modules in qualifications that will enable multiple intakes per semester.
-Qualifications which have pre-requisites will offer the required module every semester.
-Other qualifications which do not have co or pre-requisites will offer all modules for the qualification every semester.
+The Carousel Model will enable UJ to offer modules in qualifications that will enable multiple intakes per semester.
+Qualifications that have pre-requisites will offer the required module every semester.
+Other qualifications that do not have co- or pre-requisites will offer all modules for the qualification every semester.
 The benefits of the module carousel means that students will always have access to prerequisite modules and are able to select modules each semester.